Harry and Meghan travel in different style on Australia tour

 Meghan is some four months pregnant and has had her schedule reduced after a hectic start to the 16-day tour.

-The Duchess was expected to rest for the first part of the day while Prince Harry undertook several engagements focusing on environmental issues, before rejoining her husband for a reception.
+The Duchess rested for the first part of the day while Harry undertook several engagements focusing on environmental issues.
+Meghan then delighted onlookers by emerging for a waterside stroll with her husband.

 Harry and Meghan touched down midmorning at Hervey Bay, 745 miles (1200km) north of Sydney, in a Royal Australian Air Force plane.
 The couple descended the stairs hand-in-hand, before going their separate ways: Harry boarding a bus and Meghan a car.

-Harry was scheduled for a range of engagements on the world's biggest sand island, known as K'gari in the local indigenous language, on day seven of their Australian tour.
+After their boat crossings, Harry was scheduled for a range of engagements on the world's biggest sand island, known as K'gari - or "Paradise" - in the local indigenous language, on day seven of their Australian tour.

-After taking part in a traditional "Welcome to Country" smoking ceremony with representatives of the local Butchulla indigenous people, Harry was set to unveil a plaque dedicating the popular holiday island's pristine rainforests to Queen Elizabeth's Commonwealth Canopy project.
+After taking part in a traditional "Welcome to Country" smoking ceremony with representatives of the local Butchulla indigenous people, Harry unveiled a plaque dedicating the popular holiday island's pristine rainforests to Queen Elizabeth's Commonwealth Canopy project.

 Harry's itinerary also touched on the history of logging on Fraser Island, whose famed hardwood trees were used to build the London's docks in the 1930s.

-The paramedics were to be recognized for their act of kindness after a photo of them last year granting a dying woman's wish to see the ocean at Hervey Bay one last time went viral and captured hearts around the world.
+The paramedics made headlines last year after a photo of them granting a dying woman's wish to see the ocean at Hervey Bay one last time went viral and captured hearts around the world.

 Harry and Meghan are due to leave Australia for Fiji and Tonga on Tuesday.
 They will return to Sydney on Friday night for the final days of the Invictus Games, Harry's brainchild and the focus of their tour, before finishing off with a visit to New Zealand.